 You may be familiar with common demographics like age, gender, ethnicity, and income, but in the world of marketing, pretty much anything can be a demographic and it’s encouraged that you get as granular as possible with your demographics in order to fit your marketing strategies properly.

 Let’s say you’re a B2C business that sells shaving razors and shaving accessories (aftershave, shaving cream, etc.).
 Your demographics will certainly involve targeting people old enough to shave in the first place, but what about gender?
 Are your products high-end, budget, or somewhere in between?

-This is admittedly a silly example, but it goes to show that your demographics can be as detailed as they need to be.
+This goes to show that your demographics can be as detailed as they need to be.
 This is important, because once you’ve got a rough idea of your demographics, you can plug them into a template and utilize this next tool.

 If the persona is the mask of personality that we all wear, then the Audience Persona is a collection of masks on the conference room table that help HR run team-building roleplaying exercises.
 A target audience would amount to a collection of demographics (college-aged men who love tailgating and also work part-time jobs to help pay for school), but an audience persona takes things one step further.

 With an audience persona, you’re essentially constructing a series of characters that fit your target audience to a T.